 From birds to ships!
 When the Ship’s Welfare Committee commissioned an original painting to showcase HMAS Adelaide’s capabilities as a Landing Helicopter Dock (LHD) ship, I was thrilled.
 I have painted ships before but not quite at this scale so I was absolutely determined to enjoy the whole experience.

 I took a deep-dive into the detail and worked closely with officers onboard to gather references so I could paint a ‘typical day’ of amphibious operations.
 The painting depicts HMAS Adelaide docking down, with three LHD Landing Craft (LLC) disembarking the well dock loaded with a truck and provisions.
 One MRH90 Taipan helicopter gains altitude while another waits on deck.
 The setting, Magnetic Island off the Australian coast, represents all past and future deployments.

-On 8 February 2018, Commanding Officer HMAS Adelaide, Captain Jonathan Earley, hosted me onboard to present the commissioned artwork before the ship’s company.
-In my speech, I noted her impressive capabilities but said that without the crew – the heart and soul of the ship – she would be nothing more than beautiful machinery.
-With them… and their passion, commitment and specialist skills … she is magnificent.
+On 8 February 2018, Commanding Officer HMAS Adelaide, Captain Jonathan Earley, hosted me onboard to present the painting to the ship’s company.
+In my speech, I noted Adelaide’s impressive capabilities and concluded by saying,

+“Without you, the heart and soul of the ship, she would be nothing more than beautiful machinery.
+With you … and your passion, your drive, your commitment and your specialist skills … she is magnificent!”

 Sale of high quality prints through the ship’s canteen will provide support for the Welfare Committee’s role of fundraising to assist with morale on deployment.